 At the beginning of my research path, I was interested in ‘musical’ aspects of infant vocalisations (e.g., pitch contours and prosodic aspects) as a first basis for the development of an early sound-meaning system.
 I next invested my research efforts into investigating the social bases of language acquisition, joint attention in particular.
 Finally, I went around the circle: language and music are two interacting aspects of human communication!
 My more recent research is dedicated to various aspects of music psychology.

-My research has been funded by AIRS, British Academy, DFG, ESF, ESRC, MHA, Nuffield Foundation, SEMPRE, SENSE in the UK and CNR and MURST in Italy.
+My research has been funded by AIRS, British Academy, DFG, ESF, ESRC, MHA, Nuffield Foundation, SEMPRE, SENSE in the UK, and in Italy by CNR and MURST.